OpenEx-Platform/docs/docs/usage/components/documents.md

 1. Click the + button in the bottom right corner of the screen.
 2. Select a file to create your document.
 3. Optionally, add a description and tags to provide additional context.
-You can also directly link your documents to specific simulations or scenarios.
+You can also link your documents directly to specific simulations or scenarios. specific simulations or scenarios.

 ![Document creation](../assets/document-creation.png)